-When creating or importing a feature class or feature dataset, you can specifiy the coordinate system, spatial domain, and precision in the environment settings.
+When creating or importing a feature class or feature dataset, you can specify the coordinate system, spatial domain, and precision in the environment settings.
 Set the spatial domain and precision carefully since once you've created the feature class the attributes cannot be changed.

-If you're creating a feature class in an existing feature dataset, the new feature class will automatically take on the same coordinate system, spatial domain, and precision as the feature dataset, so there is no ▶
+If you're creating a feature class in an existing feature dataset, the new feature class will automatically take on the same coordinate system, spatial domain, and precision as the feature dataset, so there is no need to specify the spatial >